CoyoteYogi/aliberatore/README.md

 - 👋 Hi, I’m @CoyoteYogi
 - 👀 I’m interested in learning to code and Information Security.
 I would like to be a Pen Tester eventually.
+Currently certified in Sec+.
-- 🌱 I’m currently learning Python and Net+
+- 🌱 I’m currently learning Python and CySA+
 - 📫 How to reach me here.

 <!---